 Development included looking at job descriptions for each function that is performed, then interviewing and observing our staff in action, and finally running some trial programs to see what did and didn’t work for our staff.
 The goal of the warm up program is to prepare our employees for the demands of the job and help reduce the risk of injury.

 Our Award-Winning FIT Start Program:

 Our program was the recipient of APPA's Effective & Innovative Practices Award.
-The APPA award recognizes program and processes that enhance service delivery, lower costs, increase productivity, improve customer service, generate revenue or otherwise benefit the educational institution.
+The APPA award recognizes programs and processes that enhance service delivery, lower costs, increase productivity, improve customer service, generate revenue, or otherwise benefit the educational institution.